pablo-abc/felte/packages/validator-zod/README.md

 ## Usage

-Extend Felte with the `validator` extender and add your schema to the `validateSchema` property of `createForm`'s config.
+Call `validator` with an object containing your Zod schema in the `schema` property.
+The result of the call can be passed as an extender to Felte:

 ```javascript
 import { validator } from '@felte/validator-zod';